Dyed with Naturally-Occurring Materials

 Done with the garment?
 Email KCV for an address to ship it back.
 KCV will recycle/upcycle/repair/donate it.

-The factory used to produce KCV is located in the garment district of Manhattan.
+Some of the pieces are made by Kathy (KCV), but the factory used to produce most of KCV garments is located in the garment district of Manhattan.
 People from all over the world flock to and awe New York City for its fashion.
 I believe in supporting local; and though the cost of NYC is a higher price tag, it gives every employee a fair paycheck and we end up with a beautiful, high-quality garment made from passionate professionals with decades of experience.
 100/10 would recommend ethical labor.